SynBioDex/SBOL-Converter/README.md

 # SBOL-Converter

 The Java library has been developed to convert [Synthetic Biology Open Language version 3 (SBOL3) and SBOL2](https://sbolstandard.org/data-model-specification) files.
 The convesion can be in either direction, from SBOL2 to SBOL3 and vice versa.

+It can also be used to convert:

+- GenBank,
+- FASTA,
+- SnapGene,
+- GFF3 and
+- CSV files.

 The library is under development and is currently available as an alpha release.

-## Installation
+## Download

+Please download from the relase page using the link below:

+TODO: URL

+### Installation from the Source

 First, download the project and install it using Maven.